Master of Arts in Teaching, Early Childhood Education, Grades PK-3, PROFESSIONAL STUDIES Program (548A)

 The Master of Arts in Teaching in Early Childhood Education, Grades PK-3, is comprised of 39-semester hours of graduate coursework, including a one-year Internship in Teaching.
 Candidates must present a passing score on the PRAXIS II pedagogy test prior to enrollment in the Internship.
 Courses are offered 100% online.
 Applicants may begin the program in the summer, fall, or spring semester.

-For additional information, go to the Department of Teaching, Leadership, and Counseling.
+For additional information, go to the School of Education.

 Contact: Dr. Michelle Fazio Brunson